Akebia Therapeutics Inc. (AKBA) – Don’t Believe the Hype: Check The Facts

 Sponsored

-The stock witnessed a 2.44% loss in the last 1 month and extending the period to 3 months gives it a 190.20%, and is -16.49% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 15.51% over the week and 18.24% over the month.
+The stock witnessed a 51.47% loss in the last 1 month and extending the period to 3 months gives it a 264.65%, and is 32.23% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 13.92% over the week and 18.45% over the month.

 Akebia Therapeutics Inc. (AKBA) Analyst Forecasts